Pike96/expirable-synchronized/README.md

 It uses a pointer to build promise chain.
 The promise is saved in the function's `target`(who calls the function).
 This target is the class instance in most cases.

+### `Exclusive`:
+It locks when a function call starts, release it when it's done.
+No other function call by the same caller can run during the time that this function is locked, and won't run later.

 ## Installation
 Using npm: